bmargerison/scramble/README.md

 ## scramble

-This mobile app will be a food shopping list that automatically categorises items based on where in the store you can get them, and autopopulates the shopping list with ingredients of a chosen recipe.
-This is inspired by the desire to cook new and more varied vegan recipes more easily.
+This mobile app allows searching and saving of recipes, as well as creation of a shopping lists.
+This is inspired by covid and my onw desire to cook new and more varied vegan recipes more easily.

+#### Functionality

 #### Try
 First install expo-cli: ``npm install --global expo-cli``